digitalistbesser/scaladiff/README.md

 ```

 #### Determining Differences
-The diff and patch algorithms determine equality of the elements of the processed sequences through an `Equiv` instance that is implicitly passed to the algorithms' constructors.
-By default the standard `Equiv` implementation for the element type is used.
-To alter this behaviour you can create an algorithm instance with an alternative `Equiv` implementation.
+The diff and patch algorithms determine equality of the elements of the processed sequences through an `Equiv` instance that is implicitly passed to the `diff`, `patch` and `unpatch` methods.
+By default the `Equiv` implementation provided by the Scala language is used.
+To alter this behaviour you can provide an alternative implementation.
 ```
-scala>import de.digitalistbesser.diff.algorithms.MillerMyersDiffAlgorithm
+scala> import de.digitalistbesser.diff.algorithms.MillerMyersDiffAlgorithm
 import de.digitalistbesser.diff.algorithms.MillerMyersDiffAlgorithm

-scala>implicit val equiv = Equiv.fromFunction[Char]((l, r) => l.toLower == r.toLower)
-equiv: scala.math.Equiv[Char] = scala.math.Equiv$$anon$4@7741ae1b

-scala>val diff = new MillerMyersDiffAlgorithm[String, Char]
+scala> val diff = new MillerMyersDiffAlgorithm[String, Char]
-diff: de.digitalistbesser.diff.algorithms.MillerMyersDiffAlgorithm[String,Char] = de.digitalistbesser.diff.algorithms.MillerMyersDiffAlgorithm@6d4a05f7
+diff: de.digitalistbesser.diff.algorithms.MillerMyersDiffAlgorithm[String,Char] = de.digitalistbesser.diff.algorithms.MillerMyersDiffAlgorithm@2a2bb0eb

 scala> diff.diff("AbC", "aBc")
+res0: Seq[de.digitalistbesser.diff.Hunk[Char]] = List(Hunk(0,0,List(Delete(A), Delete(b), Delete(C), Insert(a), Insert(B), Insert(c))))

+scala> implicit val ignoreCase = Equiv.fromFunction[Char]((l, r) => l.toLower == r.toLower)
+ignoreCase: scala.math.Equiv[Char] = scala.math.Equiv$$anon$4@67110f71

+scala> diff.diff("AbC", "aBc")
-res0: Seq[de.digitalistbesser.diff.Hunk[Char]] = List()
+res1: Seq[de.digitalistbesser.diff.Hunk[Char]] = List()
 ```
-The resulting list of hunks in the example is empty since the algorithm's `Equiv` instance only compares the lower cases of the characters in the source and target strings.
+The first invocation of `diff` is executed with the system's default `Equiv` implementation for `Char` and returns a non-empty list of changes since the strings differ in case.
+The second invocation uses the implicitly provided custom implementation that ignores casing.
+The algorithm deems both strings equal and returns an empty list of changes.

 _When patching/unpatching a list of hunks you should use the same equality relation that was used to create the hunks._